Formo vs. Amplitude: Which Analytics Platform Is Right for DeFi Apps?

 Key Takeaways

-• Amplitude is consistently ranked #1 on G2 for product analytics and is the gold standard for Web2 products.
-But it has no native blockchain support: onchain data requires months of custom engineering to instrument.
+• Amplitude is ranked #1 on G2 for product analytics and is the gold standard for traditional web andmobile apps.
+But it has no native support for wallets and onchain data that requires months of custom engineering to implement.

-• Formo unifies offchain engagement and onchain activity in one platform, treating blockchain transactions as first-class events rather than external data to be piped in manually.
+• Formo unifies full-funnel analytics and attribution for DeFi apps, from offchain engagement to onchain conversions in one platform, supporting wallets and onchain data as first-class events rather than external data to be piped in manually.

-• Choose Amplitude if your product is primarily Web2 with optional crypto features and you have dedicated data engineers.
-Choose Formo if onchain activity is core to your product and you need analytics without building custom infrastructure.
+• Choose Amplitude if your product is primarily Web2 and you have dedicated data engineers.
+Choose Formo if DeFi and onchain activity is core to your product and you need reliable analytics without building custom infrastructure.

 Crypto product teams face a data problem that traditional analytics platforms were never built to solve.
 You can track page views, clicks, and session duration with tools like Amplitude, but the moment a user connects their wallet and interacts with your smart contracts, you lose visibility.
 The transaction happens onchain, your analytics dashboard shows nothing, and you are left guessing whether your product actually drives the behaviour that matters.